Fish Tank pH Levels (An easy guide for fishkeepers)

 Catappa Leaves (Indian Almond Leaves)

-Catappa leaves (also known as Indian almond leaves) are from a tropical tree found in regions of Africa, Asia, and Australia.
+Catappa leaves (also known as Indian almond leaves) come from a tropical tree found in regions of Africa, Asia, and Australia.

-I initially found out about the Catappa leaf when treating betta fish ailments, as it has many therapeutic and medicinal benefits to fish.
+I learned about the Catappa leaf when treating betta fish ailments, as it has many therapeutic and medicinal benefits to fish.

 These leaves are rich in tannins which will turn your tank water a shade of brown, but they are wonderful for regulating the pH levels in your aquarium.